White Oak UK acts as both lender or lessor and as credit broker. As part of our business, we carry out activities including:

 c. any bank or financial institution accelerating, cancelling, suspending or terminating any agreement relating to any indebtedness of the Customer with that bank or financial institution as a result of an event of default (howsoever described) or otherwise.

-When sourcing available credit, WOUK does not make multiple proposals to multiple funders without your express consent; only one funder will be approached at any one time and only when this funder has declined the prospective transaction will WOUK approach an alternative funder, who they consider to be the most appropriate.
+When sourcing available credit, WOUK endeavours not to make multiple proposals to multiple funders; in most circumstances only one funder will be approached at any one time and only when this funder has declined the prospective transaction will WOUK approach an alternative funder, who they consider to be the most appropriate.
 The reason that WOUK operate in this way is to ensure that the number of credit searches carried out against prospective customers is minimised.

 However, if it is necessary to split a large transaction into smaller amounts to obtain funding, WOUK will only propose the smaller transaction amounts to one set of funders at any one time.